Priyonuj/mcp-file-navigator/README.md

 - `disabled`: Whether this server is currently disabled (false = enabled)
 - `autoApprove`: List of tools that should be auto-approved without requiring user confirmation

+## Extending the Server

+The modular architecture makes it easy to extend the server with new functionality:

+1. Create a new service in the `services/` directory
+2. Add your service's registration to the `toolService.js` file
+3. Update the main `mcp_server.js` file to initialize your service

+For example, to add a new compression service:
+- Create `services/compressionService.js`
+- Add a `registerCompressionTools()` method to `toolService.js`
+- Update the main server to initialize your compression service

 ## API Reference